qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 exclude
 =======

-Exclude classes to be processed in the job.
+Exclude classes from processing in the job.
 Takes an array of class specifiers.

 ::

   "exclude" : ["qx.util.*"]

-The class specifiers can include simple wildcards like 'qx.util.*' denoting a whole set of classes.
-A leading '=' in front of a class specifier means 'without dependencies' (like '=qx.util.*').
-These classes are e.g. excluded from the generated Javascript.
+Classes specified through the *exclude* key are excluded from the job processing, e.g. from the generated build output.
+The class specifiers can include simple wildcards like "qx.util.*" denoting class id's matching this pattern, including sub-name spaces.

+A leading '=' in front of a class specifier (like "=qx.util.*") means 'without dependencies'.
+That means the classes themselves are exempted, but their dependencies added in.
+Be aware that this requires that *all* dependencies have to be calculated upfront, including for those classes specified in this key, resulting in increased compile time and generator logging.
+It also means that the final class list might contain classes that are not used by any of the remaining classes.
+Usually, specifying classes without '=' is what you want.

 .. _pages/tool/generator_config_ref#export: